Vivian-Tung/sudoku-vocabulary-app/Iteration2UserStories.md

 As a vocabulary learner always on the move, I want to save my progress on my phone/tablet for Soduko vocabulary practice, so that I can resume my progress at a later time.

-As a vocabulary learner practiciing late at night at home, I want to use my phone/tablet in dark mode for Soduko vocabulary practice, so that my eyes dont feel strained from the bright colours of app.
+As a vocabulary learner practicing late at night at home, I want to use my phone/tablet in dark mode for Soduko vocabulary practice, so that my eyes dont feel strained from the bright colours of app.

 ****Different Size Sudoku Grids****